Shadow AI Is Already in Your Org: a 90-day containment plan

 The regulatory clock is the forcing function, and it's worth getting the dates

-- **EU AI Act — transparency (Article 50):** binding **August 2, 2026.** If a
+- **EU AI Act — transparency (Article 50):** binding **August 2, 2026** — you

-- **EU AI Act — high-risk (Annex III):** **December 2, 2027**, moved back from
+- **EU AI Act — high-risk (Annex III):** the Digital Omnibus — a provisional

-**€15M or 3% of global turnover** — the deadline moving is room to build the
+penalty ceiling is unchanged — **€15M or 3% of global turnover** — so this is

-evidence layer, not permission to skip it.
+room to build the evidence layer, not permission to skip it.

 Shadow AI is the part of your estate with no evidence layer at all.
 That's why